chrisdoc/thesis/thesis.md

 trajectories for mobile subscriber based on the subscriber information.
 The estimated routes correspond to the route driven by the subscriber.
 As shown in chapter [cha:results] trajectories can be estimated for subscribers in urban and semi-rural areas.
+As seen in the example a major drawback of this approach is the unpredictability of the handover points.
+Both coverage perdiction methods have shown that there exist a deviation between the estimated handover point and the observed one.
-The The greatest limitation of that system is that handover events in GSM are only made when the subscriber is in connected mode.
-With the increase usage of data services on smartphones, a possible extension would be to investigate routing area updates and handover updates in the GPRS, UMTS and LTE network.
-Another enhancement would be to use coverage predictions provided by the network operators.
+Therefore enhancement would be to use coverage predictions provided by the network operators.
 This coverage predictions shall better represent the coverage area.
 Additionally different coverage predictions can be used for different areas.
 Therefore, the accuracy of the handover position can be increased.
+This, however, only affects the timing information, the route finding process is not affected.
+To overcome this deviation we presented an approach which adapts the handover position.
+This approach eliminates the velocity overrun and produces reliable velocity values that correspond to the actual velocity of the subscriber.
+The greatest limitation of that system is that handover events in GSM are only made when the subscriber is in connected mode.
+With the increase usage of data services on smartphones, a possible extension would be to investigate routing area updates and handover updates in the GPRS, UMTS and LTE network.
+Right now these events can not be used because they terminate in the radio access network and are not forwared to the core network where the monitoring units are placed.

 [^1]: Press conference by the Forum Mobilkommunication [press conference
     link](http://www.fmk.at/Medien/Pressekonferenzen/FMK-Jahrespressekonferenz-2012)